mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

 ![Custom Label Button](/images/web-payment-checkout/custom_label_button.png)<br/><br/>

 ### Opening the Checkout Pro automatically

-Add the `autoOpen` parameter to your checkout initialization options to <b>automatically display the Checkout Pro</b>, without the need of any interactions with buttons or other elements for its opening.
+Add the `autoOpen` parameter to your checkout initialization options to **automatically display the Checkout Pro**, without the need of any interactions with buttons or other elements for its opening.

 [[[
 ```javascript